medic/cht-conf/README.md

 ### Releasing betas

 1. Checkout `master`
 1. Run `npm version --no-git-tag-version <major>.<minor>.<patch>-beta.1`.
 This will only update the versions in `package.json` and `package-lock.json`.
-It will not create a git tab and not create an associated commit.
+It will not create a git tag and not create an associated commit.
 1. Run `npm publish --tag beta`.
 This will publish your beta tag to npm's beta channel.

 To install from the beta channel, run `npm install medic-conf@beta`.